 Common Space Adequacy Definitions Kitchen Space designed for food preparation and cooking of breakfast and lunches for students.
 Cafeteria Dedicated space for students to eat breakfast and lunch.
 Located with direct access to the service area and adjacent to the kitchen.
 Gymnasium A space for physical education classes, fitness, sports, and wellness.
 Performance Space A space to accommodate rehearsals, instructions and gatherings associated with music, drama, and school assemblies.
 Library A space designed for access to books, reading, information and information technology resources and allows for student collaboration and research.
+Pool A designed structure, specifically built for aquatics, swimming and water safety programs.
 Outdoor Spaces 1) Playground Play areas that feature a mix of age-appropriate manufactured play structures and informal features.
 2) Fields Outdoor play surfaces of grass or synthetic turf further described as either regulation for athletics (rectangular, multipurpose or diamond), shared by Arlington County Government (ACG) or undersized for practice or play, not shared by ACG.
 3) Outdoor Learning A variety of outdoor spaces designed to encourage students to experience the natural systems on a site.
 4) Outdoor dining Area located outside the cafeteria which provides additional space for student dining.
 5) Vehicular parking Designated areas where staff and visitors may park vehicles.
 6) Bicycle parking Designated areas where staff and visitors may park bicycles.